Green Living, Green Living Books, Green Lighting, Green Guru, New York, Connecticut, California, Florida, Texas, Nevada

 According to GreenTech Media, Over 12M U.S. households have installed solar energy systems to date.
 However, many Americans face challenges adopting solar.
 Perhaps they rent instead of own.
 Also they could be sharing a roof with neighbors in a condominium building.
 Maybe also their homes have north-facing roofs or too much shade.

-There’s good news for people in this predicament: an innovative model for solar deployment, called shared solar, can help Americans take advantage of solar energy’s many benefits regardless of their housing situation.
+There’s good news for people in this predicament.
+It’s an innovative model for solar deployment, called shared solar.
+It is helping Americans take advantage of solar energy’s many benefits.
+That’s most noteworthy regardless of their housing situation.
 Participants in a shared solar program contribute directly to the deployment of a solar energy system, typically by owning or leasing a portion of the system or purchasing some of its energy output.
 In turn, they can slash their electricity bills.

 Existing shared solar programs managed by utilities, entrepreneurial communities, and innovative solar developers are reaching a largely untapped market and realizing the financial benefits of the purchasing power of larger groups.
 Such programs have many siting options for solar energy systems, including municipal buildings, school and church rooftops, and reclaimed lands like landfills.
 Apartment residents can participate in offsite programs or join forces with neighbors by using their own shared rooftop.
-Additionally, the President’s Climate Action Plan directs agencies to achieve a goal of installing 100 megawatts of renewable energy on federally-subsidized housing by 2020, approximately a five-fold increase from today, and these units represent a prime opportunity to utilize shared solar.
+Additionally, President Obama Climate Action Plan directed agencies to achieve a goal of installing 100 megawatts of renewable energy on federally-subsidized housing by 2020.
+That’s approximately a five-fold increase from today.
+So these units represent a prime opportunity to utilize shared solar.

 Image information: Shared solar projects allow consumers to take advantage of solar energy’s myriad benefits, even though the system is not located on the consumer’s own rooftop. | Photo courtesy of the Vote Solar Initiative